Resilience Catalysts in Public Health

-Using the novel Community Resilience (CR) framework developed at GW, health departments across the country are convening multiple sectors at the local, state, and federal level to manage and deliver resources that contribute to a community’s health and wellbeing.
+Using the novel Community Resilience (CR) framework developed at GW, health departments across the country are convening multiple sectors to manage and deliver resources that contribute to a community’s health and wellbeing.

 Operating as Chief Health Strategists, local health departments are Resilience Catalysts, driving initiatives that address the Pair of ACEs.
 Resilience Catalysts foster integration of cross-sector and community services and community-wide prevention by leveraging a public health approach to prevent the Pair of ACEs with a focus on adverse childhood experiences (ACEs), opioid misuse, and suicide.

 The first cohort of Resilience Catalyst network partners was launched in 2019 and includes Mesa County, CO, Louisville, KY, Cambridge, MA, and Appalachian District, NC.
 Acting as Chief Health Strategists, each local health department and their community partners have developed a system dynamics model to address ACEs, suicide and opioid misuse through a unique local lens.